Mwami, Zambia

 Mwami is a town in the Eastern Province of Zambia.
 The town lies at the international border with Malawi, adjacent to the Malawian city of Mchinji.

 Location

-The town lies in Chipata District, Eastern Province, at the border with Malawi.
+The town lies at the eastern end of the Great East Road in Chipata District, Eastern Province, at the border with Malawi.
 Mwami is located approximately 27 km southeast of the district and provincial capital at Chipata.
 It is located approximately 581 km, east-north-east of Lusaka, the capital city of Zambia.
 This is approximately 145 km, by road west-north-west of Lilongwe, Malawi's capital city.

 The geographical coordinates of Mwami, Zambia are:13°48'30.0"S, 32°45'19.0"E (Latitude:-13.808333; Longitude:32.755278).
 Mwami sits at an average elevation of 1320 m above mean sea level.

 Overview

 Due to the proximity of Mwami, Zambia with Lilongwe, Malawi, most of the imports and exports handled at this border post are either destined or coming from the Mozambican port of Nacala, on the Indian Ocean coast.
 The majority of imports are destined to Chipata and neighboring districts.